 Best for Cocktails: Balvenie 14 Year Old Caribbean Cask

-This year, Balvenie Caribbean Cask celebrates its 10th birthday.
-A decade on, and it still wows our palate.
-This expression from the Speyside stalwart spends its first 14 years aging in traditional whisky casks, and when it’s done the spirit is transferred to barrels seasoned with rum from the Caribbean.
+It's been more than 50 years since The Balvenie single malt's release in 1971, and decades later, it still wows our palate.
+This particular Caribbean Cask expression from the Speyside stalwart spends its first 14 years aging in traditional whisky casks.
+When it’s done, the spirit is transferred to barrels seasoned with rum from the Caribbean.
 The result is a well-balanced single malt with rich notes of vanilla, nuts, and tropical fruits.
 While this Balvenie is definitely a righteous sipper, thanks to the deeply luscious fruit notes, we also love it in a Scotch old-fashioned or a refreshing highball.

 Why Trust The Spruce Eats?